powersync-ja/powersync-kotlin-swift-demo/README.md

 - Click "Edit instance"
 - Click on "Instance URL" to copy the value

-## Configure XCode access to SDK binary
+## Configure Xcode access to SDK binary

 The below steps are required by [KMMBridge](https://touchlab.co/quick-start-with-kmmbridge-1-hour-tutorial#configure-xcode-clients):